 It likes to throw us in the deep end when we least expect it…

-I now know (to an extent… My whiteness is a privilege) how it feels to scroll through social media at the millions of white, model-like people and compare every inch.
+I now know (to an extent… My whiteness is a privilege) how it feels to scroll through social media at the millions of model-like people and compare every inch.
 That platforms like this are the exact reason that body confidence has plummeted in the lives of so many men and women around the world.

 Unfortunately, for a brief moment, I thought that maybe they were right… Maybe good looks are the real backbone of success in this industry.

 And then I snapped out of it.

-I realised that in that moment, I was doing exactly what society manipulated me to do; to think that I’m not worthy of following my dreams because my body isn’t perfect.
+I realized that in that moment, I was doing exactly what society manipulated me to do; to think that I’m not worthy of following my dreams because my body isn’t perfect.

 Well here’s the thing!
-The shape of my body means absolutely nothing in the grand scheme of the things.
-I am healthy, I am strong minded and what I portray in the world is far more valuable than how my butt looks in a bikini.
+The shape of my body means absolutely nothing in the grand scheme of things.
+I am healthy, I am strong-minded and what I portray in the world is far more valuable than how my butt looks in a bikini.

 My body isn’t what makes me beautiful, my mind is.

 So now more than ever, I want to be the person that makes people feel positive about themselves online.
 I don’t want to be someone that shows only the beautiful, perfect moments in order to glamourize my life.

 I know that I’m totally part of the problem – I’m a white, slim woman who travels to amazing countries and the reason I have the ability to do that is solely based on my privilege.

 I want people to feel like I’m relatable.
 I want people to see this blog as one that is using their privilege for good rather than constantly abusing it.
 I want people to be able to scroll through social media without instantly comparing themselves or their lives to what they see on their screen.

 I am not perfect.
 I often feel insecure.
 I am human.

 Blogging may seem like a glamorous job, but it’s a tough competition against people that always seem to be two steps ahead.